 - Keep information presented in the hearing process confidential.

 - Model good judgment and behavior outside of Hearing Board meetings.

-- Adhere to all rules and policies as outlined in The Code and Greek Guidelines.
+- Adhere to all rules and policies as outlined in The Code, The Student Organizations Handbook, and Greek Guidelines.

 - Respond to hearing board related e-mails and show up prepared for hearing boards you are assigned.